 Scenario 1 - Authorised Dealers

-Some businesses may sell different tiers of products & each may have a different level of quality.
-As a result you may only sell the high-end/ premium & potentially branded products to selected resellers, dealers or retailers.
+Some businesses may sell different tiers of products and each may have a different level of quality.
+As a result, you may only sell the high-end/premium and potentially branded products to selected resellers, dealers or retailers.
 Therefore, particular products can only be sold to authorised dealers, requiring product restrictions within the CRM.

 Scenario 2 - Trained & Qualified

 Another scenario where product restrictions may be required is if a business sells products that require a particular skill.
-For example if you sold specialist beauty products such as nails, lashes & hair extensions you will only want to sell these to qualified practitioners.
-This could equally apply to products that require health & safety training.
+For example, if you sold specialist beauty products such as nails, lashes and hair extensions, you will only want to sell these to qualified practitioners.
+This could equally apply to products that require health and safety training.

 Scenario 3 - Customer-branded Products

 Hopefully this article has highlighted how product restrictions could help your business.
-For more information on how to setup product restrictions within the CRM take a look at our Configuring your Product Restrictions article.
+For more information on how to setup product restrictions within the CRM, take a look at our article.